-4.3.6 Model 5: Students directly entering the Final Stage of an Essex Honours degree

-Final Stage marks only will be used in calculating the Degree Mark.
+4.7.6 For students given direct entry into the Final Stage of an Essex Honours degree, Final Stage marks only will be used in calculating the Degree Mark.
 The degree class is calculated in the following way:

-■ First Class Honours will be awarded to a candidate who has:

-Either a Degree Mark of 70 or more; or

-60 credits at 70 or more and a Degree Mark of at least 68

-■ Upper Second Class Honours will be awarded to a candidate who has:

-Either a Degree Mark of 60 or more; or

-60 credits at 60 or more and a Degree Mark of at least 58

-■ Lower Second Class Honours will be awarded to a candidate who has:

-Either a Degree Mark of 50 or more; or
+- First Class Honours will be awarded to a candidate who has: - Either a Degree Mark of 70 or more; or - 60 credits at 70 or more and a Degree Mark of at least 68 - Upper Second Class Honours will be awarded to a candidate who has: - Either a Degree Mark of 60 or more; or - 60 credits at 60 or more and a Degree Mark of at least 58 - Lower Second Class Honours will be awarded to a candidate who has: - Either a Degree Mark of 50 or more; or - 60 credits at 50 or more and a Degree Mark of at least 48

-- $60\ credits$ at $50\ or$ more and a Degree Mark of at least 48 - Third Class Honours will be awarded to a candidate who meets the criteria for the award of an Honours degree (see 3.2 above) but who does not qualify for any other class of degree.
+■ Third Class Honours will be awarded to a candidate who meets the criteria for the award of an Honours degree (see 3.2 above) but who does not qualify for any other class of degree.